3DOM-FBK/deep-image-matching/README.md

 - [x] SOTA deep-learning and hand-crafted features
 - [x] full combatibility with COLMAP
 - [ ] Support for image rotations
-- [ ] Compatibility with Agisoft Metashape
+- [x] Compatibility with Agisoft Metashape
 - [ ] support image retrieval with deep-learning local features

-The repo is under construction but it already works with SuperGlue, LightGlue, ALIKE, DISK, Key.Net+HardNet8, ORB.
+The repo is under construction but it already works with SuperPoint, DISK, ALIKE, ALIKE, ORB and SIFT local features and LightGlue, SuperGlue and nearest neighbor matchers.

 Feel free to collaborate!